Main Line Smiles

 HOW TO BUY THE PERFECT SMILE

-No longer the exclusive preserve of Hollywood's A-list, cosmetic dentistry has become a mainstream miracle, offering transformations ranging from whiter teeth to dramatically reshaped jaws.
+excerpt from Philadelphia Magazine article BY CAROL SALINE ILLUSTRATIONS BY GARTH GLAZIER No longer the exclusive preserve of Hollywood's A-list, cosmetic dentistry has become a mainstream miracle, offering transformations ranging from whiter teeth to dramatically reshaped jaws. |

 Donald Trump did it.
 So did Cindy Crawford, Chris Rock, Heidi Klum and even Martin Amis.
 If you're thinking cosmetic surgery, think again: Their secret is cosmetic dentistry.
 Those immaculately white, perfectly proportioned teeth beaming from the pages of In Style magazine were probably created in the chair of a cosmetic dentist.
 In the past 10 years, the rich and famous as well as the girl next door are more likely to have turned to a cosmetic dentist than a cosmetic surgeon to polish their image.